18 Top Guatemala Packing List Items for 2023 + What to Wear & NOT to Bring

 View on Amazon.com ➜

-A travel sheet is great for ensuring that wherever you sleep is clean and hygienic.
-The silk fabric is lightweight and packs into a compact pouch that fits easily inside your luggage.
+A travel sheet is ideal for ensuring that wherever you sleep is clean and hygienic.
+You’ll be sleeping on trains, planes, buses, and possibly automobiles!
+So use this silky fabric as a barrier between you and public places.
+This brand is super lightweight and packs into a compact pouch that fits easily inside your luggage.
 Additionally, the material is soft and breathable which keeps you feeling cool and fresh during warm nights.

 Travel Sheet